HL7/cql/input/pages/04-logicalspecification.md

 In general, operations that cause arithmetic overflow or underflow, or otherwise cannot be performed (such as division by 0) will result in null, rather than a run-time error.

-For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#arithmetic-operators-4,Arithmetic Operators>> section in the link:09-b-cqlreference.html[CQL Reference].
+For more information on the semantics of these operators, refer to the <<09-b-cqlreference.adoc#arithmetic-operators-4,Arithmetic Operators>> section in the [CQL Reference](09-b-cqlreference.html).

 === Abs